rasumovsky/51_HggDM/README.md

 ## A search for dark matter associated with a Higgs boson (H->diphoton)

-### To do 4/20/2015:
+### To do 4/21/2015:

-1) Implement photon ID and isolation in DMEvtSelect

-2) Figure out gg_gjet normalization
+1) Figure out gg_gjet normalization (and that of other samples)

-3) Implement fit plots for the workspace.
+2) Implement fit plots for the workspace, signal parameterization.

-4) Toy MC code for DM
+3) Toy MC code for DM

 ### Introduction
 This package implements an analysis of ATLAS Experiment data designed to look